 Caesars, similar to the above sportsbooks, offers a massive catalog of betting options for all sports, but especially NBA.
 Bettors have access to dozens of different prop markets and may even find some better prices compared to some of the other big-name operators.

-Bettors can earn an absolutely massive $5,000 risk-free bet by signing up before taking advantage of an expansive list of promotions.
+Bettors can earn a $1,500 risk-free bet by signing up before taking advantage of an expansive list of promotions.
 This includes reload bonuses for existing customers, a large number of odds boosts, and more!